Fordenstraz/Corey-Bickford-Capstone/README.md

 -   Province selection (for curriculum guidelines and statutory holidays)
 -   Darkmode
 -   'My Month' view
+-   Ability to divide the year into terms or semesters, as needed.
 -   Better delivery of grade-relevant resources
 -   Ability for users to add, or link their own resources
 -   Reuseable lesson plans